Yero1990/cafe_offline_replay/README.md

-# CaFe Online Replay
+# CaFe Offline Replay
-This repository, `cafe_online_replay`, is a version of the official `hallc_replay` repository with additions specific to the CaFe experiment.
-This online version has replay scripts for data online monitoring of the data, as well as specialized shell scripts for analysis of special runs such as target_boiling, H(e,e'p) elastics, production, detector calibrations, etc.
+This repository, `cafe_offline_replay`, is a version of the official `hallc_replay` repository with additions specific to the CaFe experiment.
+This offline version has replay scripts for data offline monitoring of the data, as well as specialized shell scripts for analysis of special runs such as target_boiling, H(e,e'p) elastics, production, detector calibrations, etc.

 Please refer to the following useful link:
 [https://hallcweb.jlab.org/wiki/index.php/CaFe\_Experiment](https://hallcweb.jlab.org/wiki/index.php/CaFe_Experiment)